gyli/DictMySQL/README.md

 # DictMySQL [![Build Status](https://travis-ci.org/ligyxy/DictMySQL.svg?branch=master)](https://travis-ci.org/ligyxy/DictMySQL)
-A mysql package on the top of [PyMySQL](https://github.com/PyMySQL/PyMySQL), for more convenient database manipulation, especially with Python dictionary.
+A mysql class on the top of [PyMySQL](https://github.com/PyMySQL/PyMySQL), for more convenient database manipulation, especially with Python dictionary.

 DictMySQL simplifies and unifies the input/output of MySQL queries for you, by allowing using dictionary to pass in values and conditions into MySQL.
 With DictCursor, you can even have a dict-in, dict-out db connector.